rjfarmer/pyMesa/README.md

 ## Structure

 The only python file that is actually needed to run this is pyMesaUtils.py.
 This file contains the code needed to interface with mesa.
-Inside the mesa_models/ folder contain examples of how to interface with most of meas's modules. pydfriddr/ folder contains examples for testing MESA's analytic derivatives with a numerical derivative.
+Inside the mesa_models/ folder contain examples of how to interface with most of MESA's modules. pydfriddr/ folder contains examples for testing MESA's analytic derivatives with a numerical derivative.

 ## Usage